-The Minor League is 4 a side and is limited to players of grade 110 and below according to the August grade.
-Swindon has one team.
+The Minor League is 4 a side and is limited to players of grade 1500 and below according to the August grade.
+Swindon usually has two teams.

-The Intermediate League is 4 a side and is limited to players of grade 145 and below according to the August grade.
-Swindon has two teams A & B.
+The Intermediate League is 4 a side and is limited to players of grade 1800 and below according to the August grade.
+Swindon usually has two teams.

 The Major League is also a 4 a side but with no limiting grade.
 Swindon has one team.

 Games in all Leagues are played at the rate of 90 minutes each for the whole game.

 The maximum playing time is therefore 3 hours.